delivervaluedaily/manifesto/README.md

 When faced with complexity take what might seem to be _ridiculously_ small steps.
 Solve a single subset of a problem for a single user.
 Or perform some steps manually.
 Or consider solutions that don't involve code.
 Do the absolute smallest thing that provides a _tiny_ sliver of value.
 Small steps are exactly the ones that _are_ possible in complex situations.

-If you feel silly because you think they're too small, remember it's the complex situations that need this - there are more unknowns and so early and frequent feedback is crucial.
+If you feel silly because you think they're too small, remember it's the complex situations that need this - there are many unknowns and so early and frequent feedback is crucial.
 It's much sillier to spend weeks going down the wrong path than a day.

 ## But... everything that's valuable will take more than a day?